Kubsonix/workshops-master/README.md

 4. [OK] Next up: `Product` model and `spec/models/product_spec.rb`.
 Play with validations a bit, calculate average rating and you'll be good to go.

-5. Fix specs for `Category` model.
+5. [OK] Fix specs for `Category` model.

 6. Fix specs for `Review` model.

-7. You'll have to deal with `ProductsController`.
+7. [OK] You'll have to deal with `ProductsController`.
 Again, you'll have to check for permissions.
 Only a product owner should be able to make changes.
 Make sure to give the user a proper message when they try to perform forbidden actions.

 8. Make sure `ReviewDecorator` is used properly, There's one action which needs to be declared there.
 See `spec/decorators/review_decorator_spec.rb` for details.